 The idea is that you become the watcher and put space between yourself and your conscious mind, which is being fed information by your subconscious mind.

 It really is quite simple.
-Next time you are faced with a challenging circumstance that causes you emotional hardship, simply recognise the response you are having and question it.
+Next time you are faced with a challenging circumstance that causes you emotional hardship, simply recognize the response you are having and question it.

 Imagine yourself literally stepping back from the information your mind is acting upon, and questioning whether the emotions you are being asked to feel, the reaction you are having and the actions you are about to take are beneficial to the situation.